mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

 #### `SANSMaskISIS`

-The masking for for ISIS instruments is fairly complex.
+The masking for ISIS instruments is fairly complex.
 Masking is applied for:

 1. General bin masking
-2. Bank-specific bin binning
+2. Bank-specific bin masking
-3. Detector masking for beam stop
+3. Detector masking for a beam stop
 4. Detector masking for a list of masking files
 5. Detector masking for a list of spectrum numbers
 6. Detector masking for an angle-slice